-The Getting Place by Frank Soos
+The Getting Place by Frank Soos (out Jan 2022)

 The stories in The Getting Place spring from the places Frank Soos loved best: the coal hills of southwest Virginia, the coves of coastal Maine, and the rivers and tundra around Fairbanks, Alaska.
 They ask, “Who can know the why of his own life, the why of what he does?”
 We join his characters when their lives spin beyond their control, when they face unexpected upheavals that change their lives utterly.
 By turns quirky, heartbreaking, profound, and witty, these brilliant stories open the hidden rooms inside us.

 Frank Soos, writer of longish short stories, meditative essays, and flash nonfiction, is the author of Early Yet, Unified Field Theory (winner of the Flannery O’Connor Award), Bamboo Fly Rod Suite, and Unpleasantries: Considerations of Difficult Questions.
 He served as Alaska’s Writer Laureate from 2014–2016.